mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 - Important: For the new Standard style, you can only add layers to these three slots (`bottom`, `middle`, `none`) within the Standard style basemap.

 Similar to the classic Mapbox styles, you can still use the layer position in ``StyleManager/addLayer(_:layerPosition:)`` method when importing the Standard Style.
 However, this method is only applicable to custom layers you have added yourself.
-If you add two layers to the same slot with a specified layer position the latter will define order of the layers in that slot.
+If you add two layers to the same slot with a specified layer position the latter will define the order of the layers in that slot.

 When using the Standard style, you get the latest basemap rendering features, map styling trends and data layers as soon as they are available, without requiring any manual migration/integration.
 On top of this, you'll still have the ability to introduce your own data to the map and control your user's experience.
 If you have feedback or questions about the Standard beta style please reach out to: `hey-map-design@mapbox.com`.